 Rule #3: Free Of – they are free of gluten, dairy, soy, corn, peanuts, artificial sweeteners, additives, preservatives and are made with non-GMO ingredients.

 Rule #4: Binder and fillers – they are free of any binders and fillers.

 Rule #5: Price – they are not the cheapest in the market because they are made with quality ingredients which is what will help you heal.

-Rule #6: Other Factors – Hormone Balance Nutritionals only use a methylated form of vitamin Bs such as methylcobalamin (B12), pyridoxal-5-phosphate (B6) and 5-methyltetrahydrofolate (folate or B9).
+Rule #6: Other Factors – Wellena only uses a methylated form of vitamin Bs such as methylcobalamin (B12), pyridoxal-5-phosphate (B6) and 5-methyltetrahydrofolate (folate or B9).
 Our magnesium is in the glycinate form.
 Our fish oil has been molecularly distilled and filtered and externally tested for purity.

 Check out the store – there are plenty to choose from.